coupergateway/couper-examples/environment/README.md

 Setting the environment by changing the default `environment` from `devel` to `test` and then to `prod` was just for demonstration.
 Like all other Couper settings, `environment` comes with a corresponding environment variable named `COUPER_ENVIRONMENT`.
-So generally the way to go is to set the environment with that variable, for example in the `docker-compose.yaml`…
+So generally the way to go is to use that variable to set the environment, for example in the `docker-compose.yaml`…

 ```yaml
 services: